The ultimate “how-to” guide for buying window coverings - shades, blinds and shutters

 into two or three parts on one common headrail for larger orders to prolong the life of the blind

-are pretty easy to clean and warp resistant.
+are easy to clean and of course warp-resistant.

 that open and close you want the blinds

 to be secure.
 You will need to order the blinds